AllenNeuralDynamics/aind-data-schema/docs/source/index.rst

 Data acquired at the Allen Institute for Neural Dynamics (AIND) is accompanied by metadata describing how it was acquired, processed, and analyzed.
 This metadata is stored in JSON files according to the schema defined in this library.
 Our goal in capturing this metadata is to make our data findable and understandable.

-Data assets acquired from a live subject or in vivo specimen must contain the following JSON files:
+Data assets acquired from a live subject or in vivo specimen must contain the following metadata files:

 - :doc:`data_description <data_description>`: Administrative metadata about the source of the data, funding, relevant licenses, and restrictions on use.
 - :doc:`subject <subject>`: Species, genotype, age, sex, and source.